SEN Information Report:

 During KS4 all students have the opportunity to select their own Vocational Options.
 SSSC offer over 50 separate Aim Awards that range from Entry Level 3 to Level 1.
 Art, Construction, Animal care, Hairdressing, Food Technology, Horticulture and Health and Beauty are a selection of the courses available at varying levels dependent on the individual student.
 SSSC are currently one of the lead establishments in the East Midlands for Aim Awards and have 100% success rate.

 For the young people who excel academically GCSE English, Science, Maths and Art are available.
 There is also a large selection of Physical Education courses such as Entry Level OCR PE, Cambridge Nationals Sports Studies, The Duke of Edinburgh Bronze Award and Sports/Dance Leaders qualification.

 We also offer the Princes Trust qualification through our KS4 Life Skills curriculum; this encourages and promotes students independent living skills.
-Other qualifications offered include OCR Entry Level in RE, Computing, ICT, Geography, History and Science and Functional Skills Entry Level 1 through to Level 1 in English, Maths and ICT.
+Other qualifications offered include OCR Entry Level in RE, ICT, Geography, History and Science and Functional Skills Entry Level 1 through to Level 1 in English, Maths and ICT.

 Our Outstanding curriculum allows opportunities for their future and helps create successful, independent and unique young people.
 The curriculum is tailored to each child’s expertise/interest in preparation for life when they leave our school.

 At SSSC we enable our pupils to access and contribute more meaningfully in society and to become as independent as possible in terms of developing their sense of self, completing everyday tasks, developing relationships and opportunities for work.
 Without additional support to develop these skills, pupils are at risk of becoming excluded from situations and experiences that are taken for granted by the majority of society.